 Overview

-The Directorate General of Defense Procurement (DGDP) manages procurements for the Ministry of Defense and the various armed forces, including the Army, Navy, and Air Force.
+The Directorate General of Defense Purchase (DGDP) manages procurements for the Ministry of Defense and the various armed forces, including the Army, Navy, and Air Force.
 The Ministry of Home Affairs’ procurement office manages the Ministry’s procurements, while the Public Procurement Act of 2009 governs them.
 Tenders for security and defense equipment and services are frequently open only to international bidders.
-Low pricing remains an issue for U.S. bidders, especially for items that can be procured regionally.
+Low pricing remains an issue for U.S. bidders, especially for items that can be procured regionally

 Opportunities